 Once you have successfully defended your prospectus, you are considered ABD (all-but-dissertation).
 As an ABD student, you will register for thesis guidance, History 700 (for 1 to 9 credits) every semester while working on your dissertation.
 Continue to take 9 credits per semester until you reach 72 credits.

 Thereafter, you should register for one credit of HIS 700 per semester until you complete your degree.

 The fourth year is generally devoted to research.
 You will receive your stipend and benefits as normal, but you will not be asked to serve as a TA and may travel for research as necessary.
 You can return and resume your TA-ship in your fifth year.
+ABD students can file a form that allows them to have full-time status while only paying for one credit a semester.
+But you need a total of 72 credits at the minimum to be awarded the PhD.

 The College of Arts and Sciences, Humanities Institute, and Gender Institute offer dissertation writing fellowships.
 These are competitive and are awarded each spring.
 The DGS will announce application deadlines, so keep an eye out for emails.
-The DGS will also notify you about the possibility of teaching your own class for the History Department in the form of a Plesur Instructorship.
+The DGS will also notify you about the possibility of teaching your own class for the Department of History in the form of a Plesur Instructorship.
 It is also possible to teach courses at other colleges, but while this can help you make ends meet, it will direct time and energy away from dissertation writing.
+You must make the department aware of your desire to teach courses at other colleges and receive approval of your advisor and the DGS in order to take outside positions.
+This is to ensure that you are not overcommitting and hurting your path to your degree.
 It is important to finish your dissertation in a timely fashion.
 The Graduate School requires doctoral students to finish their degrees within seven years, or fourteen semesters, after initial matriculation.
 Extensions are permitted if there is a good reason; application forms for such extensions are available from the departmental staff.
-Your adviser and the DGS must sign a request for an extension.
+Your advisor and the DGS must sign a request for an extension.

 The Graduate School requires that dissertation defenses include a component that is open to the public.
-Your adviser and committee will decide how to conduct the defense; be sure to ask about how it will proceed when your committee says it is OK to schedule the defense.
+There is also a component which is reserved for your committee and you (this time will make up the majority of your defense.
+Your advisor and committee will decide how to conduct the defense; be sure to ask about how it will proceed when your committee says it is OK to schedule the defense.
 The public session should be advertised within the department (and beyond, if you like) two weeks before it is to take place.